Gonon-UP/CS341_AI_Chatbot/README.md

     * Routes contain CRUD and general manipulation of the database.
 * `dbms.js`: Database manager that is able to reference the databases, referenced by all `app/routes` files (provided by Dr. Cenek).
 * `babel.config.cjs`, `package-lock.json` and `package.json`: reference relevant dependencies and packages necessary for all website functionality.
+* `middleware/requireAuthPage.js`: File used for serving the login page when applicable.

+### `app/images` Directory
+* Contains SVG files for the aesthetic purposes of the website, used from Google symbols for ease of identification.
+* Contains .png files for this README documentation.

 ### `app/public` Directory
 * `index.html`: The main HTML file for the website page, contains separate panels for Sources, Previous Meetings, Chatbot, Topics, and Upcoming Tasks.
+* `login.html`: The HTML file for the login page, contains sections for signing in, signing up, and changing a password.

 * `javascripts/`:
     * `chatLogic.js`: Generates the HTML necessary for displaying various data on the website, also does some code validation.
     * `mainScipt.js`: Where all the rest of the JS lives for the website, calls routes to manipulate the database, handles listeners, etc.
+    * `login.js`: Where functional code for login HTML is stored, serves different windows, sends verification codes, password changes, database management, etc.
 * `popups/`:
     * `addDocuments.html`: Defines the popup that appears when you upload documents.
     * `addSources.html`: Defines the popup that appears when you search the web.